moj-analytical-services/airflow-matrix-scraper/README.md

 # airflow-matrix-scraper

 This is a scraper for the matrixbooking api, to scrape bookings data and associated metadata into an Athena database, to allow for easier analysis with automatically updating data.
 The approach is modelled on [the scraper for the Occupeye api](https://github.com/moj-analytical-services/airflow-occupeye-scraper).
-While it's geared towards the automated scrape use case, there are functions beyond.
+While it's geared towards the automated scrape use case, the functions are intended to be transparent enough to allow for interactive analysis and modification.
+In addition, there is a notebook with some useful functions to act as a scratchpad.

 ## python_scripts/Database_builder.py